benfrick/docs-portfolio/doc/globalization/overview-bodega/overview-bodega.md

 ### Who Uses Bodega?

-Here are some examples of folks who might use Bodega (note: this is not an exclusive list):
+Here are some examples of folks who might use Bodega (note: this is a partial list):

 - Globalization Operations
 - Developers